Our Top Picks

-This 41 1/2 quart canner is made from cast aluminum with a satin finish.
-Wing nuts on the lid clamp it shut, and there are no gaskets that need replacing since this has a metal-to-metal... sealing system.
-Because you don’t have to deal with a gasket, the lid is easy to put on and take off.
+This 41 1/2-quart canner is made from cast aluminum with a satin finish.
+Wing nuts on the lid clamp it shut, and it has a metal-to-metal sealing system.
+The regulator weight is adjustable for 5, 10, or 15 psi, and the lid has an automatic safety release.

 The pot is 19 inches high with a 15 1/4-inch inside diameter, and it holds a lot of water, so it will be very heavy when full.
 If you have a glass cooktop, make sure it can handle the weight.